charmbracelet/glow/README.md

 will let you browse through all your stashed documents.
 This is a great way to keep track of documentation that you need to reference.

-Stashing is private and your stash will not be exposed publicly.
+Stashing is private and your stash and its contents will not be exposed publicly.

 ### Word Wrapping